Top Activities at Temple Square

 *Please note the Temple will close on December 29, 2019 and will remain closed for approximately four years while undergoing a major structural and seismic renovation.
 It is expected to reopen in 2024.
 As of 2021, phased reopening has begun as major renovations continue.
 For more information about which attractions and buildings will remain open in Temple Square, click here.
 For general information and routine updates, click here.

 Salt Lake Temple

-The impressive Salt Lake Temple took 40 years to build, between 1853 and 1893.
-The temple is considered the house of the Lord and is sacred to members of the Church.
-Although the Salt Lake Temple is not open for tours, you can stroll around the grounds and stop in the South Visitors’ Center to see a scale model of the temple.
+The impressive Salt Lake Temple took 40 years to build, between 1853 and 1893, and is one of the oldest attractions in the area.
+The temple is sacred to members of the Church of Jesus Christ of Latter-day Saints, and is not open for tours, you can stroll around the grounds and stop in the South Visitors’ Center to see a scale model of the temple and its interior.

 Joseph Smith Memorial Building

 The Joseph Smith Memorial Building was formerly the Hotel Utah and its lobby has been elegantly restored with a stained glass ceiling and intricate moulding.
 While there, check out:

 - The dining options: The Nauvoo Cafe, The Roof Restaurant, The Garden Restaurant and the Lion House Pantry.